gieldid/DatawoodGH/README.md

 ### Run

-Download the gha file and open it with grasshopper.
+[Download the gh file](https://gitlab.techniek.hva.nl/GielJurriens/datawoodgh/-/blob/main/Resources/Grasshopper/Data%20Wood_WIP.gh) and open it with grasshopper.
 Change the ip adresses to the correct robots and servers.
 Make sure the servers are running for the [weightscale](https://github.com/gieldid/Datawood-webserver) and the [color camera](https://github.com/gieldid/pictureServerNodejs).

 <p align="right">(<a href="#top">back to top</a>)</p>